hellogreg/pstv/pstv.md

 It also sounded like the perfect device to bring on long trips: a way to enjoy games and streaming media on the road, making any hotel or guest room feel a little like home.

 The PSTV has delivered on some of its promise.
-I really do love what it's given me.
-I got my money's worth just from the chance to play through *Persona 4 Golden* and *Danganronpa: Trigger Happy Havoc*.
+I know I got my money's worth just for the opportunity to play through *Persona 4 Golden* and *Danganronpa: Trigger Happy Havoc*.
+With more free games each month, I get even more out of my PlayStation Plus membership than I did with just the PS3 and PS4.
 And I can indeed play games like *Final Fantasy VII* and *Xenogears* with the analog stick -- though the upscaling looks rough.

 *HASN'T BEEN AS SUCCESSFUL WITH... (streaming, etc)*